 Institutional History and Mission: Located on a 300-acre tree-lined campus in Houston, Rice University is consistently ranked among the nation's top 20 universities by U.S. News and World Report.
-At once a university that expends almost \$100 million annually on research, Rice is also a small college, with only 3,965 undergraduates, 2,610 graduate students and 641 full time faculty.
+A university that expends almost \$100 million annually on research, Rice also functions like a small college, with only 3,965 undergraduates, 2,610 graduate students and 641 full time faculty.
 With its undergraduate student-to-faculty ratio of 6-to-1 and its residential college system, Rice builds close-knit communities across the campus, fostering individualized mentoring and lifelong friendships.